thelondonsimon/citelearn/README.md

 ### Modelserver

 * Requires **python3.6** with **pip**
-* Create and activate a virtualenv for citelearn
+* For each model type that needs to be supported (CitationNeeded and/or CiteLearn), create and activate a corresponding virtualenv
-* Install the requirements corresponding to the model to be used for predictions.
-CiteLearn models use TensorFlow 2 (`requirements-citelearn-models.txt`), whereas the Citation Needed model uses TensorFLow 1 (`requirements.txt`): `pip install -r ./modelserver/requirements.txt`
+* For each virtualenv, install its corresponding requirements (CitationNeeded = `requirements.txt` ; CiteLearn =  `requirements-citelearn-models.txt`)
-* Download the dictionary and model files appropriate to the model being used (see [Dockerfile-prod](modelserver/Dockerfile-prod))
+* Download the dictionary and model files appropriate to the model being used (see above / [Dockerfile-prod](modelserver/Dockerfile-prod))
 * Copy `./app.env` to `./app.env.prod` and update to reflect your production environment
 * Edit, install and enable the template `systemd` script for running the modelserver python script at [modelserver/vm/modelserver.service](modelserver/vm/modelserver.service)